aejaks.sourceforge.net

 Why is it call "Æjaks"?
 Isn't that confusing with the term "Ajax"?

-Æjaks started out to be some clever acronym using Ajax, Echo2, Jacl, etc., but I've since
+Æjaks started out to be some clever acronym using Ajax, Echo2, JTcl, etc., but I've since

 dropped trying to make the words fit.
 Beside, disruptive technologies are often confusing